What It Means to Be a Child of God

 (On the Incarnation, §54)

-This wasn’t heresy—it was theosis.
-To be a child of God is to be drawn into divine union, not by our striving, but by Christ’s eternal Yes.
-It’s not adoption like being handed a legal document—it’s being made one in the Beloved.
+This wasn’t heresy—it was understood as theosis.
+To be a child of God is to be drawn by the Spirit into understanding of our divine union, not by our striving, but through Christ’s eternal Yes.

-A child of God is not a tolerated sinner trying to behave better.
+As children of God we are not a tolerated sinner working hard to keep the law, trying to behave better.
 A child of God is not under probation.
-Jesus said:

 “I will not leave you as orphans; I will come to you.”
 (John 14:18)

-To be a child of God is to live from a place of beloved belonging—knowing that you are no longer alienated in mind (Col. 1:21), but reconciled in the body of Christ.
+To be a child of God is to live from a place of beloved belonging—knowing that we are no longer alienated in mind (Col. 1:21), but reconciled in the body of Christ.

 It means you are: